Trilarion/opensourcegames/entries/vegan_on_a_desert_island.md

 # Vegan on a Desert Island

-_(VOADI) is a top-down adventure game made with Solarus engine.
+_(VOADI) is a top-down adventure game made with Solarus.
 The game seeks to provide very ironic answer to the question "What might vegans do if stranded on a desert island?"._

 - Home: https://voadi.com/
 - State: beta